In a Nutshell:

 Given that most American coffee drinkers like their drinks hotter than their European counterparts, your best bet is probably just to set it on high and forget about it, only tweaking from there if it turns out to be too hot for your tastes.

-Using the highest temperature settings, the output for coffee and espresso is comparable to what you’d get out of a drip-brew machine, but if you make milk-based drinks, understand that the temperature of your final output will necessarily be lower as milk steaming can’t be done at the same high-temperature coffee is brewed at.
+Using the highest temperature settings, the output for coffee and espresso is comparable to what you’d get out of a drip-brew machine, but if you make milk-based drinks, understand that the temperature of your final output will necessarily be lower as milk-steaming can’t be done at the same high-temperature coffee is brewed at.
 Fortunately, this model offers a handy workaround for that, which we’ll get to in a later section!

 Telescoping Coffee Spigot